nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bluetooth/peer_manager.rst

 Repeated pairing attempts protection
 ====================================

-You can enable protection against repeated pairing attempts by setting the :kconfig:option:`CONFIG_PM_RA_PROTECTION_ENABLED` Kconfig option.
+You can enable protection against repeated pairing attempts by setting the :kconfig:option:`CONFIG_PM_RA_PROTECTION` Kconfig option.
 This functionality is disabled by default.
 In this mode, the Peer Manager uses the timing module to keep track of peers that failed at the pairing procedure.
 Future pairing attempts from these peers are rejected for a certain period of time.